InTEGr8or/roo-conf/README.md

 Replace `<prompt_name>` with the name of the prompt file you want to edit (e.g., `system-prompt-code-gh`).

-If you run the `edit` subcommand without a filename, it will list the available prompt files:
+If you run the `edit` subcommand without a filename, it will list the available prompt files from the configured source (remote if configured and available, otherwise package).

 ```bash
 uv run roo-conf edit